-Employers must protect all employees in order to protect themselves from personal prosecution.
-This article discusses the key reasons why employers should invest in lone worker solutions to aid in protecting their employees.
+Employers must protect all employees in order to protect themselves from personal prosecution; one among many reasons why it’s worth investing in a lone worker system for your employees.

 Establishing a safe working environment for lone workers can be more difficult than for other employees.
 As an employer, you have a legal obligation to protect your employees at work, which includes assessing the risks they face and putting measures in place to control, reduce or avoid these risks.
 When you protect your employees from the risk of violent assault and injury, you are also protecting yourself from personal prosecution.